Bajatey Raho

 Bajatey Raho is director Shah's third film, after Dasvidaniya (2008) and Chalo Dilli (2011), both of which starred Pathak in the lead.
-The film released on 26 July 2013 to mixed reviews from critics.
+The film was released on 26 July 2013 to mixed reviews from critics.

 Plot

-The movie begins with Sukhmeet (Sukhi) (Tusshar Kapoor) applying for an admission for his son, Kabootar, from a school.
+The movie begins with Sukhmeet (Sukhi) (Tusshar Kapoor) applying for admission for his son, Kabootar, to a school.
 However, Principal Sethi (Rammakant Daayama) refuses to do so as Sukhi's son both has bad grades and is playing with a PSP even during the interview.
-But, in order to get admission, Sukhi bribes Principal Sethi, to which he gives positive responses.
-But, when Suki moves his tie sideways, Principal Sethi is able to see that behind it was attaches a transmitter.
-It is revealed that Ballu (Ranvir Shorey) and Sukhi were conducting a sting operation on the principal, and that the PSP Kabootar was holding was in reality a camera recording the whole interview in High Definition.
+But, to get admission, Sukhi bribes Principal Sethi, to which he gives positive responses.
+But, when Suki moves his tie sideways, Principal Sethi can see the attached transmitter.
+It is revealed that Ballu (Ranvir Shorey) and Sukhi were conducting a sting operation on the principal and that the PSP Kabootar was holding was in reality a camera recording the whole interview in high definition.
 Sukhi threatens to hand the recording right to the media, and if Principal Sethi wanted to happen otherwise, he was to pay the amount of 3 crores to Sukhi and Ballu.

-As per their instructions, Sethi keeps the suitcase with money on the decided area and goes to collect the PSP.
-However, he is horrified to find a movie clip in the PSP, implying that they had fooled him and that they were going to publish the disreputable recording anyway.
-But, when he rushes to take the suitcase, a police car pulls over, and police officer Mintu Hasan (Vinay Pathak) take the suitcase, saying that it was one of the many suitcases in the area which were bearing bombs.
+As per their instructions, Sethi keeps the suitcase with money in the decided area and goes to collect the PSP.
+However, he is horrified to find a movie clip on the PSP, implying that they had fooled him and that they were going to publish the disreputable recording anyway.
+But, when he rushes to take the suitcase, a police car pulls over, and police officer Mintu Hasan (Vinay Pathak) takes the suitcase, saying that it was one of the many suitcases in the area that were bearing bombs.